Arghyasree/multispecies-mic-transfer/docs/model_selection.md

 The stages are:

-1. canonical k-mer length screening;
+1. canonical k-mer length evaluation;
-2. genome-representation screening;
+2. genome-representation comparison;
-3. numerical hyperparameter and low-rank genome-fusion screening;
+3. numerical hyperparameter and low-rank genome-fusion comparison;
 4. confirmation of the leading genome representations;
-5. antibiotic-representation screening;
+5. antibiotic-representation comparison;
-6. cross-modal genome–antibiotic architecture screening;
+6. cross-modal genome–antibiotic architecture comparison;
 7. final target-excluded configuration confirmation.

-Each stage uses the selected result from the earlier stage before moving to the next comparison.
+Each stage uses the selected result from the preceding stage before moving to the next comparison.

 This keeps the search manageable while preserving the target-excluded nested LOSO design.